-The water Ferndale delivers to customers is lead-free, but lead can get into water if it passes through a lead service line.
+The water Ferndale delivers to customers is lead-free, but lead can get into the water if it passes through a lead service line.
 Lead in drinking water can cause health problems for people of all ages, particularly pregnant women, infants, and young children.
 The surest way to protect against lead in water is to get the lead out altogether – that’s where the replacement of service lines comes in.

 For the best use of resources—environmental, fiscal, and beyond—the City will verify and replace lead service lines based on existing scheduled construction work: